dzmcclure/jotl-deck-tool-app/README.md

 - [ ] Save new deck
   - [ ] pick file name
 - [ ] Perks
-  - open dialogue with perk checklist
+  - [ ] checkboxes check when adding perks
-  - checkboxes check when adding perks
+  - [ ] 'apply' locks in checkboxes
-  - 'apply' locks in checkboxes
+  - [ ] cancel/close closes box without 'applying'
-  - cancel/close closes box without 'applying'
+  - [ ] dynamic perk lists based on character class

 ### Misc/To Be Sorted
 - [ ] Monster Modifier - Shuffle at end of round if shuffle card drawn